 Everyone is raving about the Sous Vide Egg Bites available at Starbucks, but one thing we all agree on is that they’re so expensive and unhealthy!
-Here’s my copycat Starbucks Egg Bites recipe so you can make them yourself and save some cash and calories.
+Here’s my copycat Starbucks Egg Bites recipe so you can make egg bites at home and save some cash and calories.

 For oven directions, see the bottom of the post.

+The egg bite molds are actually silicone baby food molds.
+You can use them to make and freeze baby food.
+We also figured out that they make perfect cooking trays for mini foods in the Instant Pot–like these healthy egg bites.
 If you don’t already have a set of these silicone egg bite molds (I used two for this recipe!) you can order them on Amazon…they’re amazing.
-I use them in all kinds of great recipes.

-What else can I use egg bite molds for?
+What other recipes can I use egg bite molds for?

 Egg bite molds (or baby food molds) are so versatile!
 You can use them to make recipes in the Instant Pot or oven, and you can also use them to freeze foods!
 I love using mine to freeze 1/4 cup servings of chicken broth, cheese sauce, or pasta sauce.